simogerr/AIV/README.md

 ## Contact

-For additional information or questions, contact us at the email address: simonegerosa.design@gmail.com
+For additional information or questions: simonegerosa.design@gmail.com